sososkxksodkd/Amogus/README.md

                     local isStartIslandRobo = (distToPlayer < 1000 and islandDistFromPlayer > 1500)

-                    if not isStartIslandRobo and distToTarget <= 300 then if distToTarget < closestDist me
+                    if not isStartIslandRobo and distToTarget <= 300 then if distToTarget < closestDist then
                             closestDist = distToTarget
                             closestRobo = v
                         end